CPA AUD Study Guide (2026)

 The audit risk model, understanding the entity and its environment, assessing risks of material misstatement, and designing audit procedures.
 This is the conceptual backbone of the exam.

 The audit risk model (Audit Risk = Inherent Risk x Control Risk x Detection Risk) is the single most important concept on AUD.
 Everything else flows from it.
-If you understand how auditors identify, assess, and respond to risk, the rest of the exam makes sense.
+Once you understand how auditors identify, assess, and respond to risk, the rest of the exam clicks into place.

 3. Performing Further Procedures and Obtaining Evidence (30 to 40%)

 Types of audit evidence, substantive testing, tests of controls, sampling, analytical procedures, and audit documentation.
-This is the largest content area and covers the "doing" phase of the audit.
+This is the largest content area, and it covers the "doing" phase of the audit.

 You need to understand:

-Candidates memorize procedure names without understanding why an auditor would choose one over another.
-The exam tests judgment: given this risk assessment, what is the appropriate audit procedure?
-Think about the logic, not just the vocabulary.
+Candidates memorize procedure names without grasping why an auditor would pick one over another.
+The exam tests judgment: given this risk assessment, what is the right audit procedure?
+Reason through the logic, not just the vocabulary.

 4. Forming Conclusions and Reporting (15 to 25%)